vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 documents = text_splitter.split_documents(docs)
 ```

 Now the chunk_size parameter specifies the maximum number of characters that a chunk can contain, while the chunk_overlap parameter specifies the number of characters that should overlap between two adjacent chunks.
 With the chunk_overlap set to 50, the last 50 characters of the adjacent chunks will be shared between each other.

 This approach helps to prevent important information from being split across two chunks, ensuring that each chunk contains sufficient contextual information for the subsequent processing or analysis.
 As the shared information at the boundary of neighboring chunks enables a more seamless transition and understanding of the text's content.
 The best strategy for choosing the chunk_size and chunk_overlap parameters largely depends on the nature of the documents and the purpose of the application.

 ### Step 3 : Creating the embeddings and store them into a vectordatabase

-We have two ways to get embeddings from these chunks.
-First, we can download a model, handle preprocessing, and do computations on our own.
+We have two ways to generate the embeddings for these chunks.
+First, we can download a model, handle preprocessing and do computations on our own.
 Or, we can use Hugging Face's model hub.
-They've got lots of pre-trained models for different NLP tasks, including embeddings.
-With this approach, we'll use one of their embedding models.
-We'll just give our chunks to this model, and Hugging Face's servers will do the hard work like preprocessing and computing.
-This saves us from doing it all on our own machines.
+They've got lots of pre-trained models for different NLP tasks, including embedding generation.

+With this approach, we'll use one of their embedding models where we'll just give our chunks to this model, and Hugging Face's servers will do the hard work like preprocessing and computing.
+This saves us from burning our own machines for those heavy computations. 💀

-We have a bunch of options for embedding models, and you can check out the leaderboard [here](https://huggingface.co/spaces/mteb/leaderboard).
+We have a bunch of options for embedding models, and you can check out the leaderboard [here](https://huggingface.co/spaces/mteb/leaderboard) and choose best one for your compatibility.
 But for now, we'll go with "bge-base-en-v1.5".
-It's great for making embeddings for English text, plus it's smaller, so it loads quickly and gets the job done fast.
+It's great for generating embeddings for English text, plus it's smaller, so it loads quickly and gets the job done fast.

 ```python
 from langchain.embeddings import HuggingFaceInferenceAPIEmbeddings